The Future of Performance Engineering

 Performance engineering allows for testing and automation trends that help deliver faster, efficient, and responsive systems that are capable of withstanding the customer expectations and the subsequent loads.
 It ensures that the product is delivered perfectly in the first attempt rather than working and reworking on the same project.
 Moreover, it fixes responsibility on every development team, be it designing, coding, QA testing, to ensure high performance in all circumstances.

+Performance consulting helps organizations to finetune their systems with advanced technologies.
 The successful integration of performance engineering gives rise to an application that performs accurately and consistently as it has been optimized for best performance even in events of failure!
 Hence, the demand for performance engineers is bound to increase drastically in the years to come!